-Return of a classic trail race in the ATM Championship.
-Borneo TMBT Ultra stays loyal to its traditional courses of 100K and 50K and is a genuine test of physical and mental strength through the mountainous rainforest of Sabah on Borneo.
+Borneo TMBT Ultra Trail is one of Asia’s true classics and stays loyal to its traditional courses of 100K and 50K and is a genuine test of physical and mental strength through the mountainous rainforest of Sabah on Borneo.

 The TMBT is Malaysia's oldest Ultra-Trail® Marathon with the inaugural race held in 2011.
 The acronym stands for "The Most Beautiful Thing", and makes reference to the iconic Mount Kinabalu, which at 4,100 m is one of Southeast Asia's highest peaks and a world heritage site.
 The TMBT course is set over the ridges and in the river valleys around the base of Mt.
 Kinabalu, with the highest elevation on the race course just under 2000m.